The utility of hard constraints in product design

 However, one such constraint that we impose upon ourselves is by far the most important.
 This is the “non-negotiable principle”.

 The non-negotiable principle at HASH dictates that everything we allow users to do within our products must be portable and accessible.
 This means that every page edited or property updated needs to be captured, accessible, and exportable in its raw form, and every action taken needs to be logged.
-Support for this kind of provenance is being built directly into our open source (and therefore equally portable) forthcoming HASH workspace application.
+Support for this kind of provenance is being built directly into our open source (and therefore equally portable) forthcoming HASH application.

 Our non-negotiable principle exists for four reasons: